Cyclists cross Pakowhai ki Otutaopuku bridge at the start of the Motu Trails Dunes Trail in Ōpōtiki

 The Research and Guidelines Steering Group agreed to establish a working group in August 2012 to consider cycle lane signage and whether there was a need for new markings or signs.
 The working group has successfully conducted trials of new markings in Auckland, Wellington, Nelson, Palmerston North and Dunedin during 2014 that are expected to lead to amendments of the Road User Rule and TCD Rule.
 See Cycling Markings.

 Active Modes Infrastructure Group

 At its meeting in April 2014, the working group discussed its role within the rapidly changing environment for all active modes and agreed that a group with a wider and more strategic focus than just nationally consistent markings for cycling infrastructure was needed.
 There is a real risk in such an environment that the limited resources of individual councils can be stretched or wasted as they seek to respond to changing demands in the absence of clear guidance on best practice.
 When the group reconvened in Auckland in June 2014, it adopted new terms of reference and a programme for the next year with a wider scope to address all aspects of the provision of infrastructure for active transport modes.
-See current terms of reference.
+See current terms of reference (see members).